Dmytro Hnatyuk: Family

 Dmytro Hnatyuk was married to Doctor of Philological Sciences and historian of Ukrainian language Halyna Hnatyuk.

 Awards

 Hnatyuk was a People's Artist of Ukraine, was a People's Artist of the Ukrainian SSR, an "Academic" of the Academy of Arts of Ukraine, and a professor of the Tchaikovsky Music Academy.
 In 2005 he was awarded with the Hero of Ukraine, the highest decoration of Ukraine.
+He received many Soviet awards including Hero of Socialist Labor and the USSR State Prize.

 In 1960 he had also been granted the title of the People's Artist of the USSR.